 Join Team Acorns

-Find the latest Birmingham & Midlands based charity jobs with Acorns Children’s Hospice
+Find the latest Birmingham & West Midlands based charity jobs with Acorns Children’s Hospice

 We employ around 410 people within many different capacities across the organisation.
-There are three hospices: Acorns in Birmingham, Acorns in the Black Country and Acorns for the Three Counties.
+There are three hospices in and around the West Midlands: Acorns in Birmingham, Acorns in the Black Country and Acorns for the Three Counties.
 There is also a management and administration office in Birmingham and over 50 charity shops across the region.

 At Acorns we recognise the importance of supporting and developing our people so that they can reach their full potential.
 Acorns offer continuous learning and development (L&D) opportunities to both paid staff and volunteers.

 Taking on a charity job or role can be a demanding experience.
 The nature of the work that we do at Acorns Children’s Hospice involves working with life limited and life threatened babies, children and young people, which requires a great level of commitment from our workers.

 However, the nature of the job and the reward that you get from it is second to none.
 Having a charity job with Acorns Children’s Hospice will allow you to make a real difference, transform people’s lives and make the world a better place.
 We believe that everyone has the right to a fair life and the support that they need, and the work that charity workers do is some of the most crucial throughout the world.

 Acorns Children’s Hospice has worked hard to establish ourselves as one of the leading charities for the cause that we fight for, and as such are always looking to expand our team in multiple areas around the region.